LateefAkinola/lateefoakinola/content/featured/Arduino-Traffic Light/index.md

 showInProjects: true
 ---

-Collaborated with teammates to build a prototype for controlling a 4-way Traffic light system using an [Arduino microcontroller](https://www.arduino.cc/).
-The project was simulated on [TinkerCad](http://tinkercad.com/) and created a miniature physical environment to demonstrate the real-time output of the simulation.
+Researched and collaborated to build a prototype for controlling traffic flow at a 4-way junction using an [Arduino microcontroller](https://www.arduino.cc/).
+The project was simulated on [TinkerCad](http://tinkercad.com/) and a miniature physical environment was created to demonstrate the real-time output of the simulation.